-However, Jason Clarke and his contributors at The Urban Collective are aiming to change that by documenting landmarks of social history across Greater Manchester.
-As a team, they create video blogs, which are then posted on their social media, to be shared with more than 8,000 followers.
+Salford-based Jason Clarke and his contributors at The Urban Collective aim to fill the gap by documenting landmarks of social history across Greater Manchester.
+As a team, they create video blogs of derelict and abandoned sites, which are then posted on their social media, to be shared with more than 8,000 followers.

 Jason, known as Clarkey to those who follow his work, is a lifelong Salford resident, who has watched the city change around him for the past 30 years.

-“I was born in Hope Hospital, and my mum lived in Sutton Flats back in the day before they got demolished, so pretty much I’ve been in and around Salford all my life.
+“I was born in Hope Hospital, and my mum lived in Sutton Flats back in the day before they got demolished, so pretty much I’ve been in and around Salford all my life,” he said.

 “To me, it’s just Salford, but when you go and see the drastic change in places like the High Street estate, then those kinds of changes, you notice.
 But it’s only when you start looking through old pictures that you actually realise what has actually disappeared, and it’s an awful lot.”